 Although we have biological networks in mind, any kind of network can be stored in NDEx.

-Before you can CyNDEx, you must have Cytoscape 3.3.0 or better installed along with 64-bit Java 8.
+Before you can install CyNDEx, you must have Cytoscape 3.3.0 or later installed along with 64-bit Java 8.
 You also must ensure that your JAVA_HOME environmental variable is set to Java 8.

 Once the App Manager will indicate that the status of CyNDEx is installed, you can close the App Manager.